 To create what is now being called an animatronic marvel by CBS, New York Times and Entertainment Weekly, TAIT worked closely with Global Creatures Co., to determine products and services needed to ensure the 1.2 ton animatronic ape displayed realistic mannerisms and movements in real-time.

-For King Kong to move freely, TAIT manufactured an apparatus comprised of a gantry crane and slew mechanism containing 8 high-speed BT2-290 winches complete with power diverters and four automated swing arms.
-Additionally, TAIT installed two BT2-390 winches at front of house allowing King Kong to lean past the proscenium arch and over/into the audience.
+For King Kong to effect those mannerisms, TAIT manufactured an apparatus comprised of a gantry crane and slew mechanism containing 8 high-speed BT2-290 winches complete with power diverters and four automated swing arms.
+TAIT also installed two BT2-390 winches, front of house, allowing King Kong to lean past the proscenium arch and into the audience.
 The very complex apparatus was preprogramed to TAIT’s automation platform giving King Kong 6-degrees of freedom: up/down, left/right, backwards/forwards, roll, pitch and yaw.

-King Kong relied on voodoo rigs, provided by Global Creatures, for facial expressions and internal body movements while TAIT’s automation platform focused on mechanically automating the puppet to react to its surroundings in real-time.
-With over 40 axes of motion, the integration of TAIT’s automation platform combined with Global Creatures voodoo rigs was an incredible technical achievement as it allowed for live puppeteering while retaining full range control and safety.
+King Kong relied on Global Creatures’ voodoo rigs for facial expressions and internal body movements while TAIT’s automation platform focused on mechanically automating the puppet to react to its surroundings in real-time.
+With over 40 axes of motion, the integration of TAIT’s automation platform combined with Global Creatures voodoo rigs was an incredible technical achievement as it allowed for live puppeteering with full range of motion, control and safety.